oxygen-dioxide/OpenUtau-Wiki/Phonemizers.md

 - The lookup order is `plugin dictionary` -> `singer dictionary` -> `default dictionary`.

 ## EN DELTA (English Delta CVVC)
 This phonemizer is not complete.
 Voicebanks that follow Kasane Teto's English voicebank's aliasing should work.
-Newer Delta reclists will be supported in the future.
 Currently, only input for plain English words and direct input is allowed.
 - Plain English words (eg. `live`)